divio/divio-cloud-docs/background/project-version-control.rst

 explicitly target its branch.

-Project repository branches
+Application repository branches
 ---------------------------------

-By default, each project's code is in its Git ``master`` branch, and can be deployed directly from the Git server to the *Test* or *Live* servers (our strongly-recommended workflow is always to deploy to *Test* first).
+By default, each application's code is in its Git ``master`` branch, and can be deployed directly from the Git server to the *Test* or *Live* servers (our strongly-recommended workflow is always to deploy to *Test* first).